It’s hard to discuss SEO without mentioning one piece of software or another:

 - Integrate with Google Analytics, Search Console, and other sources.

-- Improve clients’ rankings with built-in SEO reports, including Rank Tracker, Site Auditor, Backlink Monitor, and Competition Analyzer.
+- Improve clients’ rankings with built-in SEO reporting tools, including Rank Tracker, Site Auditor, Backlink Monitor, and Competition Analyzer.

 Honorable mentions: BigMetrics.io